top of page

 Use alternate accounting periods

-If your accounting software is capable of generating your financials using various accounting periods, we recommend using them however we highly recommend a 13-month calendar for analyzing data along with your regular calendar for things like reporting taxes.
+If your accounting software is capable of generating your financials using various accounting periods, we recommend using them; however, we highly recommend a 13-month calendar for analyzing data along with your regular calendar for things like reporting taxes.

 A 4-4-5 calendar is also an option; however, it's better suited for quarterly reviews.
 It breaks down each quarter into 13 even weeks and gives a more consistent view of sales and other data across different years.